Stephen-ODriscoll/PlutoUtils/docs/iterator_utils.md

 4. Takes an iterator for left begin, the size of left, an iterator for right begin, the size of right and an optional predicate.
 Looks for occurence of right in left.
     - If right exists in left, **true** is returned.
 If right is empty, then it always exists in left.
     - If right does not exist in left, **false** is returned.

+#### sort()
+1. Takes iterators for begin, end and an optional predicate.
+Sorts elements.
+2. Takes an iterator for begin, a size and an optional predicate.
+Sorts elements.

+#### reverse()
+1. Takes iterators for begin and end.
+Reverses elements.
+2. Takes an iterator for begin and a size.
+Reverses elements.

+#### filter()
+1. Takes iterators for begin, end and a predicate.
+Removes all elements where the predicate returns **false**.
+Returns an iterator to the new end.
+2. Takes an iterator for begin, a size and a predicate.
+Removes all elements where the predicate returns **false**.
+Returns an iterator to the new end.

+#### for_each()
+1. Takes iterators for begin, end and a function.
+Calls the function on every element.
+Returns the same function.
+2. Takes an iterator for begin, a size and a function.
+Calls the function on every element.
+Returns the same function.

+#### map()
+1. Takes iterators for from begin, from end, to begin and a function.
+Calls the function on every element to map it.
+Returns the new end of to.
+    - To begin must have enough space allocated for all elements being stored, or use inserters.
+2. Takes an iterator for from begin, the size of from, an iterator for to begin and a function.
+Calls the function on every element to map it.
+Returns the new end of to.
+    - To begin must have enough space allocated for all elements being stored, or use inserters.